ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkBufferCreateInfo.md

 ## <a href="#_description" class="anchor"></a>Description

-If a
-[VkBufferUsageFlags2CreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBufferUsageFlags2CreateInfoKHR.html)
-structure is present in the `pNext` chain, [VkBufferUsageFlags2CreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBufferUsageFlags2CreateInfoKHR.html)::`usage` from that structure is used instead of `usage` from this structure.
+If the `pNext` chain includes a [VkBufferUsageFlags2CreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBufferUsageFlags2CreateInfoKHR.html) structure, [VkBufferUsageFlags2CreateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBufferUsageFlags2CreateInfoKHR.html)::`usage` from that structure is used instead of `usage` from this structure.